-CMP 255 Server Systems I 3 credits
+CMP 255 Server Systems I

-Offered every spring semester In this course, the fundamentals of virtualization and virtualization techniques are explored.
+In this course, the fundamentals of virtualization and virtualization techniques are explored.
 Students will have the opportunity to install, configure, manage, and deploy virtual servers and workstations.
 It is recommended that the student take a course discussing basic network technologies such as CMP 107 and CMP 109 OR CMP 118 prior to attempting this course.
-Core elements of virtualization are explored as well as the fundamental concepts and skills; students will learn how virtualization software operates, different hypervisor products, and how to manage hardware resources, such as CPU, memory, storage, networking, and other components within virtual environments
+Core elements of virtualization are explored as well as the fundamental concepts and skills; students will learn how virtualization software operates, different hypervisor products, and how to manage hardware resources, such as CPU, memory, storage, networking, and other components within virtual environments.

-CMP 272 Website Development I 3 credits
+Website Development I

-Offered every fall and spring semester This course prepares the student to develop basic websites for use in all areas of society.
+This course prepares the student to develop basic websites for use in all areas of society.
 The student will develop an understanding of networking requirements for the Internet in regards to web development.
 Students will learn web site design, planning, and organizational skills.
 The student will learn and use a wide variety of website development tools at introductory levels.
 Applications and skills taught will include beginning Dreamweaver, HTML, XHTML, all current standards in industry.
 Before enrolling in this course, it is suggested the student have a thorough knowledge of Internet terminology and be comfortable using common Internet features including uploading and downloading files.
 To be successful, intermediate skills in file management, i.e., saving, copying, moving, and creating files and folders, are needed.
 A beginning course in the Internet or Operating Systems would be helpful.

-Website Development II 3 credits
+Website Development II

-Offered every spring semester Prerequisite: CMP 272
+Prerequisite: CMP 272